sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The size of the AWS EC2 instance
+The type of the AWS EC2 instance for each VPN server.
+Follows AWS EC2 nomenclature.
+Example: `t3-micro`.

 ## .spec.infrastructure.vpn.instances

 ### Description

-The number of instances to create, 0 to skip the creation
+The number of VPN server instances to create, `0` to skip the creation.

 ## .spec.infrastructure.vpn.operatorName

 ### Description

-The username of the account to create in the bastion's operating system
+The username of the account to create in the bastion's operating system.

 ## .spec.infrastructure.vpn.port

 ### Description

-The port used by the OpenVPN server
+The port where each OpenVPN server will listen for connections.

 ## .spec.infrastructure.vpn.ssh